 However, there are also things one should not do with the IBAN calculator.
 In particular, the IBAN calculator does not magically make cross-border transfers possible or cheap!
 For the cheap or free European STP transfers, several criteria must be met.
 Therefore, for money transfers involving currencies other than the EUR or non-European countries, it is usually a good idea to check with the bank and/or the account holder that a transfer is actually possible and not too expensive in the desired curency.
 Simply calculating an IBAN and trying if the transfer works can lead to unexpected expenses.

 Theoretically, it would be possible to do the calculations inside your browser without transmitting account data over the internet.
-We decided to to the calculations on the server, however, since for IBAN calculations to make sense, it is necessary to validate bank codes and account numbers.
+We decided to perform the calculations on the server, however, since for IBAN calculations to make sense, it is necessary to validate bank codes and account numbers.
 For doing so, large amounts of data are needed (lists of bank codes for many countries plus large numbers of account validation algorithms - a three-digit number for Germany alone).
+Also, we check IBANs against a database of more than a million IBANs that can be found on the Web, as well as against a blacklist.
 If all this data were sent to your browser for every calculation, it would take forever, and the server would quickly be overwhelmed with all this traffic.

 We guarantee the correctness of the calculation results (with a few exceptions such as Greece).
 If you get an incorrect IBAN because of a bug in our software, and if you have to pay increased transfer fees as a result, we pay part or all of these costs.
 This guarantee was used only twice in 2006 although thousands of people use the website every day.
 Therefore, while not impossible, errors are unlikely.

 Here you can find details about the various supported countries.